Return to top

 Fruit Filling

-Apples: Three thinly sliced apples of your choice.
+• Apples: Thinly sliced apples add a sweet, fruity flavor to our filling, and their natural juices keep the pastry moist on the inside.
 I prefer to use Granny Smith or Fuji, as they make for perfect baking apples and hold their form.

 butter and flour mixed in a bowl

-Add the egg and the vanilla and keep mixing.
-Add 2 tablespoons of water and keep mixing.
-If the dough is too dry, gradually add more.
+Mix The Ingredients: In a bowl, combine the flour and butter using a fork.
+Add the egg and vanilla, continuing to mix well.
+Include 2 tablespoons of water and continue mixing.
+If you find the dough too dry, gradually add more water.

 pastry dough in a bowl